 The basic concept of the program is to provide an intense 30-day clinical experience in trauma management to Navy medical teams who will be deploying in support of Navy and Marine forces.
 The exact makeup of teams varies from month to month and consists of 12-24 members.
-Typically each team will have one to three surgeons, one to two anesthesiologists, one to two emergency medicine physicians, two to four nurses, two to four OR techs and as many as 12 corpsman.
+Each team will have one to three surgeons, one or two anesthesiologists, one or two emergency medicine physicians, two to four nurses, two to four OR techs and as many as 12 corpsman.
 There are several Navy physicians and nurses who are permanently assigned to the Medical Center and who have become an integral part of the attending staff in both the Department of Emergency Medicine and Trauma Surgery.

 Twice a month, the residents attend our cadaver lab to enhance their procedural skills.
 In small groups of 5 residents, a faculty member will simulate live scenarios involving all of the following procedures: Cricothyrotomy, Difficult Airway Procedures, Central Venous Lines, Chest Tubes, Thoracotomies, Pericardiocentesis, Lateral Canthotomies, IO placement, and various Ultrasound-guided procedures.